Granola Recipe (Low-Sugar)

-Homemade maple granola is a delicious and healthy breakfast perfect to have on hand for busy mornings!
+This homemade granola recipe (low-sugar) is a delicious and healthy breakfast perfect to have on hand for busy mornings!
 It’s quick and easy to make and only takes the best, real ingredients.
-You’ll never need to buy granola from the store again!
+You’ll never need to buy cereal from the store again!

 Breakfast is often my favorite meal of the day.
 A lot of times I enjoy making Oat flour German pancakes or something similar first thing in the morning, but other days I just need to grab something quick and healthy without turning on the oven.